 Balancing homework, essays and projects with after school activities and part-time jobs — not to mention social events — can be quite the challenge.
 Fortunately, our study skills program in the Wichita Falls and Lawton region is here to help your teen or pre-teen take on his or her busy schedule with confidence.
 Aimed at students in grades 4-12, our study skills program revolves around “higher order” thinking skills and strategies including academic planning, organization, active listening and resume preparation.
 After all, students with effective study skills are equipped to succeed not only in school and college but throughout the rest of their lives.
 Get in touch with us today to learn more about how our tutoring experts in the Wichita Falls and Lawton region can help your child fulfill goals and tackle any workload.

-You might be used to helping your child with a math problem or English essay, but teaching effective study skills and habits is not so easy.
-Using a variety of study tips, tactics and strategies, our tutors in the Wichita Falls and Lawton region focus on practical skills that can be used in school and beyond: how to be more organized, how to plan projects, how to achieve goals, and more.▼
+While you may have experience helping your child with a spelling question or math problem, teaching him or her effective study skills and strategies is not always as straightforward.
+Using a combination of study strategies, tactics and tips, our tutoring experts in the Wichita Falls and Lawton region pay special attention to concrete skills that can be used in the classroom and beyond: how to organize schoolwork, efficiently manage time, set short-term and long-term goals, and more.▼

 We Can Help With All Kinds of Study Skills, Including: